Frequently Asked Questions

 Well we have scoured the biological and taxanomical literature and found a description for you:

-With a gray or white coat, whiskered face, aqua blue-tufted ears and deep aqua blue markings on its nose, the HarbourCat resembles many other species of the Felidae family including the Puma, Lynx, Cougar, Bobcat, Jaguar, Panther and Leopard, but its distinct colours and markings make it a unique member among all the world’s cat families.
+With a gray or white coat, whiskered face, dark navy blue-tufted ears and deep aqua blue markings on its nose, the HarbourCat resembles many other species of the Felidae family including the Puma, Lynx, Cougar, Bobcat, Jaguar, Panther and Leopard, but its distinct colours and markings make it a unique member among all the world’s cat families.

 Why did you select HarbourCats for the team name?